 OMP Racing is one of the world's leading manufacturers of racing safety equipment.
 OMP products are renowned for its quality, the meticulous attention to details that is constantly challenged by setting higher standards.

-Pyrotect offers a complete line of quality safety equipment for Racers, Race Crews and Track Safety Personnel.
-Pyrotect is proud to continue to uphold our pioneering tradition of providing the...More Details »
+Safety, Quality, Comfort and Style, Pyrotect Racing Safety Equipment has it all.
+Pyrotect offers a complete line of quality safety equipment for Racers, Race Crews and Track Safety Personnel....More Details »

 As a memorial to William "Pete" Snell who was killed in an auto racing accident , a group of scientists, physicians, racing colleagues and friends teamed together in a dedicated effort to promote research, education, testing and development of standards geared to improve the effectiveness of automotive racing helmets.
 Through their work, the Snell Memorial Foundation was established in 1957.